theochem/iodata/CONTRIBUTING.rst

 - Please, be careful with tools like autopep8, black or yapf.
 They may result in a massive number of changes, making pull requests harder to review.
 Also, when using them, use a maximum line length of 100.
 To avoid confusion, only clean up the code you are working on.
+A safer option is to use `cardboardlint -F -r master`.
+This will only clean code where you have already made changes.

 - Do not add module-level ``pylint: disable=...`` lines, except for the ``no-member`` warning in the unit test modules.
 When adding pylint exception, place them as locally as possible and make sure they are justified.

-- Use `type hinting<https://docs.python.org/3/library/typing.html>`_ to document
-  the types of function (and method) arguments and return values.
+- Use `type hinting`_ to document the types of function (and method) arguments and return values.
 This is not yet consistently done throughout IOData at the moment, but it would be helpful to do so in future pull requests.
 Avoid using strings to postpone the evaluation of the type.
-(See `PEP 0563<https://www.python.org/dev/peps/pep-0563/>`_ for more details on postponed type annotation.)
+(See `PEP 0563`_ for more details on postponed type annotation.)

 - In unit testing, use ``np.testing.assert_close`` and ``np.testing.assert_equal`` for comparing floating-point and integer numpy